 Land & Reconciliation

-We acknowledge with humility and gratitude the traditional unceeded territories of the diverse Indigenous communities where we grow food, farm, live and work – who have been here since time immemorial, and whose Indigenous rights, title and relationships to the land continue to this day.
+We acknowledge with humility and gratitude the traditional unceded territories of the diverse Indigenous communities where we grow food, farm, live and work – who have been here since time immemorial, and whose Indigenous rights, title and relationships to the land continue to this day.

 latest on the blog